mayjackass/AI_Maya_ScriptEditor/README.md

 A next-generation AI-powered Maya script editor with **Morpheus AI** integration, VSCode-style features, and **THE MOST COMPREHENSIVE Maya command validation** of any IDE!
 Experience coding like using GitHub Copilot, but built specifically for Maya Python and MEL with **intelligent error detection** for all 320+ Maya commands.

-## NEW in v3.2: Maya Dockable Integration + Drag & Drop Installers!
+## NEW in v3.2: Drag & Drop Installers

 ### Drag & Drop Installation
 **No more manual setup!
 Just drag and drop into Maya:**